 If you notice brown or black spots on your leaves, your plant could have a bacterial infection.
 However, this is not the only cause of brown spots.
 Don’t just jump to conclusions and throw your plant away.

-The best way to avoid bacterial issues is to keep the bottom leaves away from the soil.
+The best way to avoid bacterial issues is to plant disease resistant peppers.
+Also, keep the bottom leaves away from the soil by bottom pruning.
 Soil harbors thousands of bacteria and spores, ready to splash onto your plant during a heavy rainfall.
-Use a mulch or straw below your plants to help avoid this.
-You can also snip away low-hanging leaves on a dry day.
+As another layer of protection, add a layer of mulch below your plants.

 Harvesting Jalapeños